scalameta/nvim-metals/README.md

 ## Complementary Plugins

 I've listed two external plugins in the examples that help the diagnostic and completion experience.
-The Nvim LSP integration exposes a bunch of call-backs that allow for easy customization.
+The Nvim LSP integration exposes a bunch of callbacks that allow for easy customization.
 As far as I know the idea isn't to make an extremely polished experience out of the box with Nvim LSP, but rather offer a solid core that allows you to define custom callbacks for how you want to handle